-Bit Field Name Reset R/W Description
+Bit Name Reset R/W Description

 7 EOC 0 R H0 End of conversion.
 Cleared when ADCH has been read.
 If a new conversion is completed before the previous data has been read, the EOC bit will remain high.

 0 Conversion not complete

 1 Conversion completed

 6 ST 0 R/W1 Start conversion.
 Read as 1 until conversion has completed

 0 No conversion in progress

 1 Start a conversion sequence if ADCCON1.STSEL=11 and no sequence is running.

 5:4 STSEL[1:0] 11 R/W Start select.
 Selects which event that will start a new conversion sequence.

 00 External trigger on P2_0 pin.

 01 Full speed.
 Do not wait for triggers.

 10 Timer 1 channel 0 compare event

 11 ADCCON1.ST=1

 3:2 RCTRL[1:0] 00 R/W Controls the 16 bit random generator.
 When set to 01, the setting will automatically return to 00 when operation has completed.

-00 Operation completed
+00 Normal (13x unrolling) or operation completed

-01 Clock the LFSR once (13x unrolling)
+01 Clock the LFSR once (no unrolling).

 10 Reserved

-11 Reserved
+11 Stopped.
+Random generator is turned off.

 1:0 11 R/W Reserved.
 Always write 11